schmidtsusanr/ruby_algorithms/README.md

-# ruby_algorithms
+# ruby_challenges
-This repository is where I'll practice solving Ruby algorithm challenges.
+This is a collection of Ruby challenges and my solutions.